Vanshali/ControlPolypNet/README.md

 ![Comparison](figures/intro2_controlnet.svg)
 *Figure 2: Augmentation strategies; (a) Conventional augmentation techniques present limited diversity among samples, (b) Conventional generative approaches use all generated images irrespective of their clinical relevance, and (c) Our approach has an additional detection step that selects generated images which are detected with a high confidence score, ensuring clinical relevance.*

+## 2. ControlPolypNet
+- *ControlPolypNet* consists of three main parts: (a) Stable Diffusion U-Net architecture loaded with pre-trained weights of SD v1-5, (b) ControlNet, and (c) YOLOv8, a detector pre-trained on the polyp images.
+- To make the model learn the mapping $N' \rightarrow P'$, we prepared our training set such that initially, it learns $M \rightarrow P$.

 The repository will be updated soon!